_ [Contents]

 ii++; // increment ii

-The importance of documenting intent was discussed in section 2.
-An exceptional case, where commenting the mechanics actually helps, is discussed in section 5.2.
+The importance of documenting intent was discussed in section 1.
+An exceptional case, where commenting the mechanics actually helps, is discussed in section 4.2.

 // environment-mgr.cxx -- manager for natural environment information.

-The comment in figure 5 was found in the file environment_mgr.cxx.
+The comment in example 5 was found in the file environment_mgr.cxx.
 The apparent goal of this comment was to explain the overall purpose of the file.
 That’s a commendable goal.
 However the comment doesn’t tell us much beyond what we could have inferred from the filename.

 // environment_ctrl.cxx -- manager for natural environment information.

-The two files aren’t doing exact same thing.
+The two files aren’t doing same thing.
 In fact, there is little commonality between them.
 Therefore they shouldn’t have the exact same comment.

-Note that as emphasized in item 14, the presence of these comments does not cause a problem.
-Instead, the problem here is the lack of any more-informative comments.
-For starters, there is a particularly conspicuous lack of any comments explaining the relationship between the two files.
+As is often the case, the problem here is the lack of informative comments.
+For starters, there is a particularly conspicuous lack of any comments explaining the relationship between the two files. | The problem is not the presence of uninformative comments.
+As emphasized in item 16, the presence of uninformative comments is almost always harmless. |

 As an obvious corollary, if you are sure that nobody is ever going to re-use the code or even look at it, you shouldn’t bother commenting it at all.
 It would be a waste of time.